elor/tuvero/doc/reference/ui/toast.md

 # scripts/ui/toast.js

-A Toast is a small text which shows for a short period of time before disappearing.
-You can supply a jquery object handle as str if you want to insert an html node instead of text
+A Toast is a small text which is visible for a short period of time before disappearing.

+You can supply a jquery object handle as str if you want to insert an html node instead of text.

+Toast duration can be set at Toast construction or controlled via a close() function

+* Exports: Toast
 * Author: Erik E. Lorenz
 * Mail: <erik.e.lorenz@gmail.com>
 * License: MIT License